AnowarOHossain/IoTShield/README.md

 **IoTShield** is a fully-functional smart home automation and monitoring system that provides **real-time, privacy-preserving data communication** and **AI-driven anomaly detection** using the **MQTT protocol**.

-The system integrates **Generative AI (Google Gemini 2.5 Flash)** to interpret and generate meaningful alerts from sensor anomalies, ensuring an intelligent and secure home environment.
+The system integrates **Generative AI (Llama 3.2:1B via Ollama)** to interpret and generate meaningful alerts from sensor anomalies, ensuring an intelligent and secure home environment.
 With **6769+ sensor readings** collected, **1132+ alerts generated** across all severity levels, and **real-time chart visualization**, IoTShield demonstrates a complete end-to-end IoT solution.

 **Current Status:**  **Fully Operational** - All core features implemented, tested, and working perfectly!